oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 Under the NIC and Disk resource, add custom properties like so: <custom_properties> <custom_property value="123" name="sndbuf"/> <custom_property value="true" name="sap_agent"/> </custom_properties>

+#### Backwards Compatibility

+As this is a 3.3 feature, all 3.2 (and down) cluster related entities should not be allowed (at the GUI level ) to customize device properties.
+In the engine special care needs to be taken at canDoAction to disallow custom device properties for 3.2 and down.

 ### Documentation / External references

 *   Benoit ML asking for per-vNIC custom properties: <http://lists.ovirt.org/pipermail/users/2012-November/010857.html>